Minhquang-Pham0/btpv/README.md

 Remember to replace the default admin password after installation and maintain regular security updates.

 For more information, see the detailed documentation in the `/docs` directory.

+TODO:
+Allow users to change password
+Allow passwords in groups to be updated password min complexity